 The IR division has admitting privileges along with an in-house consultation service and dedicated outpatient clinic across from the hospital where direct referrals and follow-up patients are seen.
 The IR division has a close working relationship with Interventional Cardiology and General and Vascular Surgery and also partakes in regular multi-disciplinary conferences with these services.
 There are two dedicated peripheral angiography suites and one biplane neuro interventional suite.

-The IR division is home to outstanding clinicians, nurses, and staff from varied backgrounds and other prestigious institutions, including Chief Dr. Anthony C. Venbrux, a lauded teacher, pioneer, and noted author of Image-Guided Interventions, which is read by many fellows-in-training today.
+The IR division is home to outstanding clinicians, nurses, and staff from varied backgrounds and other prestigious institutions, including Dr. Anthony C. Venbrux, a lauded teacher, pioneer, and noted author of Image-Guided Interventions, which is read by many fellows-in-training today.